NutekSecurity/nutek-apple/README.md

 ## TODO

+* change README.md to reflect change to Go programming languagae
+* ⚠️ add useful links with open by firefox option
 * ⚠️ export git auto-update to Ruby gem
 * ⚠️ add install and uninstall for one program
 * ⚠️ make user able to read Homebrew information about a particular program; thin wrapper-like around Homebrew - not to deep, just basic install, uninstall and info, also very important, __update__